exasol/advanced-analytics-framework/doc/design/udf_discovery_and_communication.rst

 Overview:
 *********

-- UDP Broadcast for the initial PingMessage with connection information for the receiving socket of the reliable network
+- UDP Broadcast for the initial `PingMessage` with connection information for the receiving socket of the reliable network
-- After receiving PingMessage:
+- After receiving `PingMessage`:

   - Create sending socket for peer to its receiving socket of the reliable network
-  - Send a ReadyToReceiveMessage with our connection information including the receiving socket port over our sending socket for it to inform the peer that we are ready to receive from it
+  - Send a `ReadyToReceiveMessage` with our connection information including the receiving socket port over our sending socket for it to inform the peer that we are ready to receive from it

-- After receiving ReadyToReceiveMessage on our receiving socket:
+- After receiving `ReadyToReceiveMessage` on our receiving socket:

   - If not yet discovered, we create a sending socket for the peer to its receiving socket of the reliable network
-  - Send a ReadyToReceiveMessage with our connection information including the receiving socket port over our sending socket for it, in case we didn't get its PingMessage.
+  - Send a `ReadyToReceiveMessage` with our connection information including the receiving socket port over our sending socket for it, in case we didn't get its `PingMessage`.
-  - If we didn't get a ReadyToReceiveMessage message after a certain time , yet, we send a AreYouReadyToReceiveMessage to a discovered peer
+  - If we didn't get a `ReadyToReceiveMessage` message after a certain time , yet, we send a `AreYouReadyToReceiveMessage` to a discovered peer

-    - This should prevent a stuck handshake if we should lose a ReadyToReceiveMessage for whatever reason
+    - This should prevent a stuck handshake if we should lose a `ReadyToReceiveMessage` for whatever reason

-- After receiving AreYouReadyToReceiveMessage:
+- After receiving `AreYouReadyToReceiveMessage`:

   - If not yet discovered, we create a sending socket for the peer to its receiving socket of the reliable network
-  - Send a ReadyToReceiveMessage with our connection information including the receiving socket port over our sending socket for it, in case we didn't get its PingMessage.
+  - Send a `ReadyToReceiveMessage` with our connection information including the receiving socket port over our sending socket for it, in case we didn't get its `PingMessage`.

 .. image:: udf_communication_simple_overview.drawio.png